org-cloudbees-dragan/traditional-ha/test/README.md

 * Review  developer mode information below in the Controller screen
 * Review the HA overview page under Controller -> Manage Jenkins -> HA
 * Review the Pipeline Build console log: Agent hostname is the same, Controller hostname has changed
+* Start the replica you have stopped previsouly again
+ > docker compose start <ha-client-controller-1 | ha-client-controller-2>
+* Wait some minutes and review the HA overview page under Controller -> Manage Jenkins -> HA

 ## Test script